-#Merky Books does not accept unsolicited submissions at present, but we do receive submissions via literary agents.
-Please follow us on social media to find out more information on how to get published, and sign up to our newsletter to receive information on our future submission initiatives.
+#Merky Books does not accept unsolicited submissions while the prize is open, but we are continuing to receive submissions via literary agents.
+Please follow us on social media to find out more information on how to get published, and feel free to drop us an email for further advice.

 Can I submit more than one manuscript?

 Unfortunately not.
 We are accepting only one entry per applicant.

 The judges will read all shortlisted entries, but we cannot guarantee that they will receive every entry.
 The #Merky Books team, Penguin Random House UK editors and additional staff will however be reading and reviewing every entry.

 Will I get any feedback on my application?

 Due to the volume of submissions expected, we unfortunately are not able to give individual feedback to every applicant.
 If you are successfully longlisted or shortlisted, you will receive personalised one-on-one feedback on your work from one of our editors.

 When will I know if I’ve been longlisted or shortlisted?

 We will be announcing all longlisted writers on Monday 14th December 2020, and all shortlisted writers Friday 5th February 2021.

 Please do follow us on our social media channels for all updates, tips, advice and information on the New Writers’ Prize and how you can submit.